https://www.usmedia.nl/

 to push away or to embrace

-After about 10 years of Wordpress at Us Media, a love-hate relationship between our developers and this CMS solution remains.
+After about 10 years of Wordpress at us., a love-hate relationship between our developers and this CMS solution remains.
 There’s no point in pushing away, embracing works much better, we’ve figured that out by now.
 Ultimately, when the Client prefers or requires Wordpress, we found a solution to tweak it as described into a workable solution.
 We sometimes get a dirty look from new colleagues who hear that they will also be working with Wordpress with us.
-But once they have run a WP project, they see that Wordpress à la Us Media is really something different than the standard clicking together of a CMS.
+But once they have run a WP project, they see that Wordpress à la us. is really something different than the standard clicking together of a CMS.

 coffee?